pyrate-llama/hermes-ui

 - Message editing and re-sending

-- Pause, interject, and stop controls mid-stream
+- Pause, steer, and stop controls mid-stream

-- Multiple personality modes (default, technical, creative, pirate, kawaii, and more)
+Ctrl/Cmd+K) for jumping into session search fast - Multiple personality modes (default, technical, creative, pirate, kawaii, and more)

 - PDF and HTML chat export

-- Markdown rendering with syntax-highlighted code blocks
+- Markdown rendering with syntax-highlighted code blocks and Mermaid diagrams

 Dashboard